 ABOUT TULLE QUEER

-★ Resident Photographer, Videographer & Social Media Coordinator for High Fever in Lancaster, PA since 2022.
+★ Resident Photographer & Digital Producer for High Fever in Lancaster, PA since 2022.

-★ Creator of Instagram AR filters “Disposable” and “Good Days,” which collectively garnered 2.3M saves and 203M impressions.
+★ Created the Instagram AR filters “Disposable” and “Good Days,” which collectively garnered 2.3M saves and 203M impressions.

 ★ Honored with the Rising Star Award by the Central PA LGBT Center in October 2022.